Travel

 1549 Echo Park Ave., Echo Park

 Artisanal grocer Cookbook Market has kept its shelves and fridges packed with essentials like flour, yeast, beans, and eggs, even as the big-box stores sell out.
 Both locations (Echo Park and Highland Park) are enforcing strict rules to keep everyone as safe as possible, cutting their hours to allow for deeper cleaning and pivoting to curbside pickup only.
 Call and place your order over the phone for same day collection (they’ll call you once your tasty goods are ready to go).
-They are also doing their part to offset the surplus many farmers have due to restaurant closures by putting together boxes of produce available for free to restaurant industry workers who have lost their jobs because of the pandemic.

 Bar Bandini